wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 <tr valign="top" align="center"><td>  2+ </td><td> 2+ </td><td> 99.99%+ </td><td> 0:52:35 </td></tr>
 </table>

+<a name="Scaling"></a>

-### Scaling
+## Scaling

-Vertical Scaling: For scaling up, since you don't initially know what kind of VM should suffice, you can start with a basic or intermediate one (not a very powerful one).
-General purpose Type VMs (50-210 ACUs) suffice in most cases.
-Link: https://docs.microsoft.com/en-us/azure/app-service/manage-scale-up
+<strong>Vertical Scaling</strong>: For scaling up, since you don't initially know what kind of VM should suffice, you can start with a basic or intermediate one (not a very powerful one).
+General purpose Type VMs (50-210 ACUs) suffice in most cases. <a target="_blank" href="https://docs.microsoft.com/en-us/azure/app-service/manage-scale-up">Link</a>

-Horizontal scaling: It's good practice to also scale out your App service plan.
-You can autoscale and set up autoscaling rules or go the manual route.
-Link: https://docs.microsoft.com/en-us/azure/azure-monitor/autoscale/autoscale-get-started
+<strong>Horizontal scaling</strong>: It's good practice to also scale out your App service plan.
+You can autoscale and set up autoscaling rules or go the manual route. <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-monitor/autoscale/autoscale-get-started">Link</a>

 <a name="ScaleSets"></a>